yuktmitash21/slack-code/README.md

 - 🔀 **NEW:** Merges pull requests directly from Slack
 - ↩️ **NEW:** Reverts/unmerges PRs by creating revert PRs
 - 🤖 **NEW:** AI-powered code generation using SpoonOS framework
+- 📖 **NEW:** Full codebase context - AI agent reads entire repository before making changes
+- 🎯 **NEW:** Context-aware code generation that integrates seamlessly with existing code
+- 📝 **NEW:** Changeset format - every response shows exactly what files/code will be created
+- ✏️ **NEW:** File modifications - edits existing files while preserving all existing code
+- 💬 **NEW:** Iterative refinement - provide feedback to update the changeset before creating PR
 - 🚀 **NEW:** Full GitHub API integration for PR lifecycle management

 ## Prerequisites